Calqulate.NET

 Enter your details to see your zones

-How to Calculate Maximum Heart Rate (MHR)
+How to Estimate Maximum Heart Rate

 Standard Formula

-Good for beginners & quick estimates
+Best for quick baseline estimates

 Max HR = 220 - Age